pgmoneta/pgmoneta/doc/manual/en/78-wal.md

 - **long_phd**: A pointer to the extended header (long header) found on the first page of the WAL file.
 This header contains additional metadata.
 - **page_headers**: A deque of headers representing each page in the WAL file, excluding the first page.
 - **records**: A deque of decoded WAL records.
 Each record represents a change made to the database and contains both metadata and the actual data to be applied during recovery or replication.
+- **xid_ts_map**: A mapping from transaction IDs to their commit/abort timestamps.
+This enables timestamp display for all records, not just transaction records.

 **Function Overview**